-- 1) If a member of the winning team has failed to play: - a) Either 50% of the matches in any Round Robin (each Round Robin is a separate stage), or, - b) At least 50% of the boards in any knockout match, that player will appear before the Tournament Conduct and Ethics Committee at the conclusion of the match in which such a failure has occurred.
+- 1) If a member of the winning team has failed to play: - a) Either 50% of the matches in any Round Robin, or, - b) At least 50% of the boards in any knockout match, that player will appear before the Tournament Conduct and Ethics Committee at the conclusion of the match in which such a failure has occurred.

-- 2) No exemptions from the play requirement will be granted prior to the start of play for any reason.
+- 2) Exception: A player may fail to play all or any part of the boards on the first day of an event, so long as that player plays 50% of the boards in the first two stages of the event.
+For purposes of this rule, the two halves of a morphed Round Robin are two stages of the event. - 3) No exemptions from the play requirement will be granted prior to the start of play for any reason.
 Once play has begun, if such a failure occurs: - a) Prior to the final match, the Tournament Conduct and Ethics Committee will normally not allow that player to continue to be a member of the team, but may allow that player to remain if there is a clear reason for failure to play the required number of boards other than bridge skill.
 Should that player be permitted to continue, the Committee may increase the percentage of boards required for that player in later matches. - b) In the final match, the Tournament Conduct and Ethics Committee will normally decline to submit that player's name to the USBF as a team member, but it may include the player if there is a clear reason for failure to play the required number of boards other than bridge skill.

-In either instance, the Tournament or USBF Conduct and Ethics Committee may discipline a player and/or the player's team if such player failed to play the required percentage of boards for non-health related reasons.
+In either instance, the Tournament Conduct and Ethics Committee or USBF Recorder may discipline a player and/or the player's team if such player failed to play the required percentage of boards for non-health related reasons.